indiana-university/rivet-source/.github/ISSUE_TEMPLATE/feature_request.md

 > I have the following use case, but there's nothing in Rivet to support it [...]

 ## Describe the solution you'd like
-Add a clear and specific description of what you'd like to see enhanced in or added to the Rivet.
+Add a clear and specific description of what you'd like to see enhanced in or added to Rivet.

 ## Describe alternatives you've considered
 Add a clear and concise description of any alternative solutions or features you've considered.